 Sometimes a spouse is successful in establishing that there was a joint family venture and the other spouse was unjustly enriched by their actions.
-The court will make an award to the applicant spouse to reverse the unjust enrichment.
+The court will make an award to the applicant’s spouse to reverse the unjust enrichment.
 This award is typically monetary in nature.

-It is very complicated to divide property when separating from your common law spouse.
+It is very complicated to divide property when separating from your common-law spouse.
 Make sure to speak to a lawyer about your rights and obligations.

 Can Access Be Denied Over a Christmas Fist Fight?

-However, when the father’s estranged ex-girlfriend sent a text message to the mother complaining about the father’s behavior at Christmas, the mother decided to stop access and prevent the parties’ son from seeing the father.
+However, when the father’s estranged ex-girlfriend sent a text message to the mother complaining about the father’s behaviour at Christmas, the mother decided to stop access and prevent the parties’ son from seeing the father.

 In the text message, the father’s ex-girlfriend advised the mother that the father had a verbal and physical altercation with his brother and when his father came out to intervene, the father had punched him in the face.

 There was agreement from the father that an incident happened.
 However, the extent of the physical contact was the father pushing his brother and that the father did not punch his father in the face.

 BC Supreme Court Can Be Scary Alone

-As such, the question before the court was whether she was legally justified in disobeying the order and preventing access because there was serious risk of harm to the child.
+As such, the question before the court was whether she was legally justified in disobeying the order and preventing access because there was a serious risk of harm to the child.

 The incident happened with the child being involved or being aware of what was happening.
 The evidence suggested that it was an isolated incident.